dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/captured-result-receiver.md

 **Parameters**

-`result` : A [`DSOriginalImageResultItem`](original-image-result-item.md) object as a original image result.
+`result` : A [`DSOriginalImageResultItem`]({{ site.dcv_ios_api }}core/basic-structures/original-image-result-item.html) object as a original image result.

 ### onDecodedBarcodesReceived

-The method for monitoring the output of `DSDecodedBarcodesResult`.
+The callback triggered when decoded barcodes are available, occurring each time an image finishes its processing.
+This callback is used to handle barcodes that have been successfully decoded by Dynamsoft Barcode Reader

 <div class="sample-code-prefix"></div>
 >- Objective-C